-Behringer C-1U (£38) Like many broadcast engineers, I don’t normally have a lot of good to say about Behringer, and have had a lot of bad experiences with their hardware.
+Behringer C-1U (£38) Like many broadcast engineers, I don’t normally have a lot of good to say about Behringer, and have had a lot of bad experiences with their hardware failing just after the end of the limited warranty.
 But for the price this is a good entry level microphone and is probably the cheapest you can get, and the overall sound quality is good.

 One important note is that the Smartlav only works on laptops that let you use a headset mic like Apple headphone – although most laptops now have headset jacks instead of headphone jacks this could catch you out.

 Editor’s Pick: Marantz Pro USB (£49) I’ve heard from a LOT of radio techies that this microphone is just fantastic for the price, and really does give you studio-like quality at an entry-level price.